 Money order overview

-A money order works very differently than a regular bank check.
+Although a money order is similar to a regular bank check, it works very differently than a check does.
 When you write a check from your checking account, the money doesn’t leave your account until the recipient cashes the check.
 When you purchase a money order, you pay for the entire amount up front, using a guaranteed form of payment such as cash or a transfer from your checking or savings account.

 Money orders eliminate one of the key risks associated with using bank checks, which is not having enough funds when the check is cashed.
-When that happens, you’ll incur an overdraft fee, and the recipient won’t get her money, which is why some people and organizations hesitate to accept personal checks.
-With a money order, the recipient knows it’s already paid for, and she doesn’t have to rely on the funds being in a checking account when she attempts to cash the check.
+When that happens, you’ll incur an overdraft fee, and the recipient won’t get their money, which is why some people and organizations hesitate to accept personal checks.
+With a money order, the recipient knows it’s already paid for, so the money is guaranteed.

 Paying for a money order with a credit card